legoduded/palworld-worldoptions/README.md

 Example:

 ![tutorial](/assets/example.gif)
+\
+\
+If you want to call the EXE from a script add the `--script` flag to make it non-interactive
 ## Using the Scripts
 The exe should work for most people.
 If you're running linux you can run the tool via the scripts\
 \